Hack against US is ‘grave’ threat, cybersecurity agency says

 The agency previously said the perpetrators had used network management software from Texas-based SolarWinds t o infiltrate computer networks.
 Its new alert said the attackers may have used other methods, as well.

-Tech giant Microsoft, which has helped respond to the breach, revealed late Thursday that it’s been working to notify more than 40 organizations that were compromised using “additional and sophisticated measures” beyond the back door into SolarWinds systems.
-Microsoft said most of the compromised customers are in the United States, with victims also in Canada, Mexico, Belgium, Spain, the United Kingdom, Israel and the United Arab Emirates.
+Tech giant Microsoft, which has helped respond to the breach, revealed late Thursday that it had identified more than 40 government agencies, think tanks, non-governmental organizations and IT companies infiltrated by the hackers.
+It said four in five were in the United States — nearly half of them tech companies — with victims also in Canada, Mexico, Belgium, Spain, the United Kingdom, Israel and the United Arab Emirates.

+“This is not ‘espionage as usual,’ even in the digital age.
+Instead, it represents an act of recklessness that created a serious technological vulnerability for the United States and the world,” Microsoft said in a blog post.

 Over the weekend, amid reports that the Treasury and Commerce departments were breached, CISA directed all civilian agencies of the federal government to remove SolarWinds from their servers.
 The cybersecurity agencies of Britain and Ireland issued similar alerts.